 Sylvan Peak is not heavily promoted and probably does not see more than a handful of visitors per year, mainly county highpoint enthusiasts or Black Hills residents desiring a challenge.
 Views of Harney Peak from the summit are outstanding.
 For those who would like to avoid crowded trails, who enjoy off-trail hiking, and who like a little solitude in reaching one of the Black Hills few 7,000-foot summits, this is a solid bet.

 If coming from Custer, head north on SD-89 about 6 miles to the 89/87 junction.
-Go left onto SD-87 and about another mile to the pullout, on your left.
+Go left onto SD-87 a little less than a mile to the pullout, on your left.